YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Many patients compare Turkey, Korea, Thailand, Europe, or North America when they search for Asian hair transplant results.
 That comparison is understandable, but it can distract from the real safety questions.
 A country does not design the hairline.
 A surgeon and team do.

-The consultation should show who evaluates the donor, who designs the line, how the graft count was chosen, and what happens if the patient is not a strong candidate for the requested density.
+A serious consultation shows who evaluates the donor, who designs the line, how the graft count was chosen, and what happens if the patient is not a strong candidate for the requested density.
 A clinic with many general results may still be the wrong choice if it cannot explain the specific plan for your hair characteristics.

 If another quote sounds too aggressive, a second opinion before hair transplant can be more useful than collecting another price.
 The second review should test the design logic, not just the number of grafts.